Why Is COBRA So Expensive?

 Where To Find Short-Term Medical Insurance

 Short-term medical insurance is sold by private insurance agents.
-To quote short-term health insurance, Individual visit the Health Marketplace.
+To quote short-term health insurance, visit the Health Marketplace.

 Marketplace Health Plans

-Also known as Obamacare, marketplace health plans are ACA certified and meet the 10 categories of minimum essential coverage.
+Also known as Obamacare, marketplace health plans are ACA-certified and meet the 10 categories of minimum essential coverage.
 This includes pre-existing condition coverage, emergency, laboratory and prescription medication coverage.

 Cost